LoneDev6/Wakapi-Discord/README.md

 # Wakapi-Discord
 [Wakapi](https://github.com/muety/wakapi) integration in the [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp) client.
-Enables you to track the time you spend giving answering support tickets.
+Enables you to track the time you spend answering support tickets.

 Time spent in support tickets will be logged under the language _"Tickets"_.